gofynd/fdk-client-java/documentation/partner/THEME.md

 ### createNewThemeInOrganization
-Create a new theme for the organization
+Create new theme in organization.